The-OliveKnife/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project.

 ## 🌟 About Me
 Hi there!
-I'm **Kartik Tyagi**, also known as **The-OliveKnife**.
+I'm **Kartik Tyagi**, aka **The-OliveKnife**.
 I'm an aspiring Data Engineer on a mission to build professional data engineering projects to make business & downstream data professionals' lives easier.